Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Results and analysis

-We conducted a series of calculations to assess how Cu-MMT energies vary as Cu$^{2+}$ traverses the perpendicular direction of MMT surfaces.
+We conducted a series of calculations to assess how Cu-MMT energies vary as Cu$^{2+}$ traverses the interlayer space.
 This involved testing 40 sets of L-J parameters ranging from $\sigma$ = 2.11 to 2.91 Å and $\varepsilon$ = 0.001 to 1 kcal/mol, in addition to the parameters employed by Zhang \textit{et al.} \cite{zhang2023molecular}.
-The results are illustrated in Fig~\ref{fig:fig2}.
-Both sets of parameters lead to similar outcomes.
-Our L-J model (blue line) offers a $\sigma$ value that more closely matches DFT (black line) while maintaining a comparable well depth.
-The softer energy curve of our model in the repulsive part will likely lead to better estimates of mechanical properties, as compared to the stiffer formulation by Zhang. \textit{et al.}
+The results, illustrated in Fig~\ref{fig:fig2}, demonstrate the outcomes obtained using Zhang's parameter set.

+The results, illustrated in Fig~\ref{fig:fig2}, demonstrate the outcomes obtained using Zhang's parameter set compared with our results and the DFT results.
+The zoomed-in graph highlights the changes in energy around the minimum well, where the probability of finding Cu$^{2+}$ is highest.
+Even under extreme stresses, the Cu$^{2+}$ ion remains within the range of 9 to 9.5 Å from its equilibrium position.
+Energy curves beyond this range do not significantly impact the mechanical properties due to the large energy scale compared to thermal agitation energy (kT).
+Our model is similar to Zhang's, both depicting similar potential energy changes at the thermal scale with comparable well depths.
+The blue line matches the DFT results around the minimum as accurately as Zhang's model, indicating similar interaction characteristics.